jakobwesthoff/prettytable.sh/README.md

 the number of columns needs to be specified.
 Columns need to be delimited using a `\t` (Tab) character.

+Optionally a color may be specified as second argument to `prettytable`.
+This color will be used to to color the header text.
+Available colors:

+- blue
+- green
+- cyan
+- red
+- purple
+- yellow
+- gray
+- light_blue
+- light_green
+- light_cyan
+- light_red
+- light_purple
+- light_yellow
+- light_gray

 ## Example

 ```bash